charlestati/Epitech-Api-CS/API-REFERENCE.md

 > **CAUTION**: When an error occurs, either the method returns `false` or there is an `Exception` *(depending on the source of the error)*.
 I advise to `try … catch` this method.

-It also exist a property of `EpitechApi` that indicates whether the API is connected or not : `IsConnected` *(really difficult to find it, no ?)*
+There also is a property of `EpitechApi` that indicates whether the API is connected or not : `IsConnected` *(really difficult to find it, no ?)*

 ### Sample Code
 ```C#